nhmvienna/bs5treeview/README.md

+> ⚠️ **Please note that this repository is no longer actively developed.
+As an alternative we recommend: [quercus.js](https://github.com/stefaneichert/quercus.js) which works fine with bootstrap 5 and has no dependencies.
+You can see a live demo [here](https://stefaneichert.github.io/quercus.js/).**

+---

 # Bootstrap 5 Tree View

 this is a fork of https://github.com/chniter/bstreeview.
 For use with bootstrap 5 the attributes have been changed from data-target and data-toggle to the new data-bs-target and data-bs-toogle syntax.